AGILESCIENCE/Agilepy/docs/source/help/help.rst

 Need Help
 =========

-If you have trouble please email to:
+If you have troubles please email to:

   - leonardo.baroncelli@inaf.it
   - andrea.bulgarelli@inaf.it

-  - antonio.addis@inaf.it
-  - nicolo.parmiggiani@inaf.it
+or open an issue of GitHub: https://github.com/AGILESCIENCE/Agilepy/issues